 Making Global SEL Possible: Early in Life, Every Day, and Everywhere

-Our Big Bet :: The Mission
+Our Big Bet :: The Global SEL Mission

+Global Social Emotional Learning (SEL) is critical in our world today.
 Too many children grow up without consistent support to practice understanding diverse people, cultures, mindsets & perspectives.

 When we don’t use our empathy and critical thinking muscles, our ability to see one another as unique amazing humans starts to wither away.
 That leads to knots in our chests, inauthenticity, close-mindedness, bullying, inequality, intolerance, family fights, and violence.